 These are all bad companions for Brussels sprouts:

 - Pole beans

 To grow this veggie from seeds, start by planting them in late summer or early fall.
 The seeds should be planted about 1 ½ inch deep and about 3 inches apart.
 Once the seedlings have grown a few inches tall, you can transplant them into your garden.

-It generally takes about 80-100 days for Brussels sprouts to reach maturity, so make sure to plan accordingly.
+It generally takes about 80 to 100 days for Brussels sprouts to reach maturity, so make sure to plan accordingly.
 Harvest once the heads are about 1-2 inches in diameter.

 You can also plant them in pots, but make sure to choose a pot that is at least 12 inches wide and has good drainage.